 During the ten days that it took Daniel to complete the march, the guards were changed frequently.
 He recalled that when they were changed, the guards would search the prisoners and slap them around.
 Daniel knew that there was no real reason for the beatings except that the guards just wanted to beat them.
 To make the prisoners move faster, the guards hit them with their rifles or clubs.
 The guards constantly were shouting, “Speedo, Speedo” at the Americans to get them to move faster.

-When Daniel arrived at Camp O’Donnell, he and the other prisoners were herded into an area near the headquarters building.
+Daniel arrived at Camp O’Donnell and he and the other prisoners were herded into an area near the headquarters building.
 There, the Japanese searched them again for forbidden items.
 He and the other men heard a story of how four POWs in the group before theirs were caught with forbidden items.
 Three with Japanese money and one with a Japanese flag.
-They had been led away and executed.
+They had been led away> Over the next several days to the southeast of the camp, the POWs heard gunshots.
+Those who had been caught with war trophies had been executed.
 One survived the execution and fought with the guerrillas.

 Capt.
 Tsuneyoshi next told the prisoners that any man who attempted to escape would be shot.
 If a man approached the perimeter fence, he too would be shot.
 The officers were separated from the enlisted men and housed in separate barracks.
 Since there were not enough barracks to house all the prisoners, Daniel found himself with others sleeping on the ground regardless of the weather.
 When it rained, Daniel and the other men who had to sleep outside heard the coughing and groaning of the sick.